timcassell/ProtoPromise/README.md

             watch.Stop(); // Download is done, stop the timer.
             Console.Log("Cool, Google works!");
             // Don't return anything
-        }
+        })
         .Then(() =>                             // <---- TimeSpan promise
         {
             return watch.Elapsed;               // Return how much time elapsed since the download started.
-        };
+        });
 }
 ```

 If the delegate returns nothing/void, it will become a non-value promise.
 If it returns an object or value, it will become a value promise of that object/value's type.
-Likewise, if the delegate returns another promise, the returned promise will adopt the type and state of that promise.
+Likewise, if the delegate returns another promise, the promise returned from `.Then` will adopt the type and state of that promise.

 ## Error Handling